sp01041998/wysa-assignment/README.md

 ### Key points
 - Create a  database `wysa-Assignment`.
 MongoDB Url = "mongodb+srv://sp01041998:71HOQkRVAWXnVxw0@cluster0.deqvc.mongodb.net/wysa-Assignment"(use this url to connect with my db)
--Have tested entire api on postman
+- Have tested entire api on postman

 ### Models
 - Question Model